September 16, 2007

 Beneath the trees along the River’s side lived poorer Europeans and those indigenous people that remained in Parramatta, still living on the bush foods and selling oysters, fish and eels to the European settlers in Parramatta.

 Surrounding the Town were small farms growing grains, and raising animals especially chicken and pigs and growing fruits.
-Most of the houses in town also had gardens, with one cottage renowned for their roses that covered the cottage; perhaps that cottage may have been on the corner of Hunter Street and Pitt Row where the Rumsey Rose Garden is today.
-The people in these cottages were a mix of emancipated convicts, their partners who have come free and their children.
-They are joined in multiple relationships with the convicts and with the garrison of soldiers located in the town, numbering around 200, and another 100 rotated to Toongabbie, Seven Hill’s and Prospect duties.
-20 officers would have looked after the Garrison.
+Most of the houses in town also had gardens, with one cottage renowned for their roses that covered the cottage.
+I like to think that cottage may have been on the corner of Hunter Street and Pitt Row where the Rumsey Rose Garden is today.
+The people in these cottages were a mix of emancipated convicts, partners who have come free and their children.
+They are joined in multiple relationships with the garrison of soldiers located in the town, numbering around 200, and another 100 rotated to Toongabbie, Seven Hill’s and Prospect duties.
+There would have been 50 officers to look after the Garrison.

-The family at this time was John and Elizabeth, joined by their eldest son Edward returned from England, with James and Elizabeth junior, and the two younger children William and Mary.
+The family at this time was John and Elizabeth, joined by their eldest son Edward, returned from England with James and Elizabeth junior, and the two younger children William and Mary.
 John junior is away at school in England.
-John's brother's son, Hannibal Hawkins Macarthur, has joined the family in Australia, as has Miss Penelope Lucas, a governess for the children.
-Forty farm hands and servants live on the Parramatta property, with 100 more men and women scattered across the Liverpool farm, the Cowpastures farms and at Seven Hills.
+The children’s uncle, Hannibal Hawkins Macarthur, has joined the family in Australia, as has Miss Penelope Lucas, their governess.
+Forty farm hands and servants live on the Parramatta property, with 100 more men and women scattered across the Liverpool and Cow Pastures farms and at Seven Hills.

-In Sydney at Government House lives Governor Bligh and his daughter Mary Putland, with her husband Lieutenant Putland, the consumptive captain of the Porpoise, a navy ship in Sydney Harbour.
-Government House is an uncomfortable mix of official residence and Government offices, half way up the Bridge Street hill.
+In Sydney at Government House lives Governor Bligh and his daughter Mary Putland, with her husband Lieutenant Putland, the consumptive captain of the Porpoise, the navy ship in Sydney Harbour.
+Their house is an uncomfortable mix of official residence and Government offices, half way up the Bridge Street hill.
 They live on the top floor, with the offices, public rooms and kitchens below.

-Into this land of Heroes strides John Macarthur and his wife Elizabeth and their fine son Edward, whose bust lies in St John’s Church Parramatta.
-And also striding into the story is a sailor extra-ordinary, a hero at Camperdown and Copenhagen, who sailed an open boat with twenty men from Tonga to Timor and lost only one man, when marooned after the famous Mutiny on the Bounty, and then repeated the voyage and succeeded in carrying breadfruits plants to Jamaica.
-This was an age of Heroes who fought like Olympian gods, and this tale is of those times.
+Into this land of Heroes strides John Macarthur and his wife Elizabeth and their fine Gentlemanly son Edward, whose bust lies in St John’s Church Parramatta.
+And a sailor extra-ordinary, make no mistake, a hero at Camperdown and Copenhagen, sailed an open boat with twenty men from Tonga to Timor and lost only one man, marooned after the famous Mutiny on the Bounty, repeated the voyage and succeeded in carrying breadfruits plants to Jamaica.
+This was an age of heroes who fought like Olympian gods.
+And this tale is of that fight.

 John Macarthur has been away in England between 1801 and 1805, where he’d resigned his Captain’s commission in the NS Wales Corps and has returned to the Colony, under contract to raise a mighty flock of sheep on ten thousand acres at the cow pastures, near present day Camden.
-It was called “Camden” after the gracious lord who granted the acres there, to become the Macarthur family’s capitol; called “cow pastures” because a herd of Governor Phillip’s cattle escaped in 1788 and roamed still there, several thousand animals bequeathed privately (not as government property) by Arthur Phillip to Governor King, who sold on to John Macarthur.
+Called “Camden” after the gracious lord who granted the acres there, to become the Macarthur family’s capitol.
+Called “cow pastures” because a herd of Governor Phillip’s cattle escaped in 1788 and roam still there, several thousand animals, bequeathed privately, not as government property, by Arthur Phillip to Governor King, they are sold on to John Macarthur.

-Governor Bligh has come here on 2000 pounds a year, with an expectation of ten or twelve years; Mrs. Bligh’s does not travel and has remained in England; perhaps Bligh hopes for mid-term leave at the turn of the decade.
-Once landed in NS Wales, Bligh immediately adopts the pomp of the Autocrat: he has out-riders surrounding his coach whenever he travels, and travels armed to the teeth.
-Before coming to NS Wales, Bligh has never farmed.
+Governor Bligh has come here on 2000 pounds a year, with an expectation of ten or twelve years, with an active commission as Commodore of a fleet that now comprises only the Porpoise, captain Putland, and the Governor’s daughter Mary Putland.
+Elizabeth, Bligh’s wife, does not travel and is remaining in England.
+Perhaps Bligh hopes for mid-term leave at the turn of the decade.
+He takes out-riders whenever he travels, by coach or horse, and travels armed to the teeth.
+He has never farmed.
 I don’t know what to say about him that makes sense of the facts we have before us – he seemed a tyrant to a certain class of people, especially to the military whom he castigated and who in turn took their revenge, and the praise that came to him issued from the pens of his toadies and the recipients of his bounty.
-However, we also must acknowledge that he could be extra-ordinarily kind to those in need and is considerate as an Administrator: he looked after Captain Piper on Norfolk Island most compassionately, and promoted him Captain.
+He can be extra-ordinarily kind to those in need that he favours, and is considerate as an Administrator.
+We know he looked after Captain Piper on Norfolk Island most compassionately and promoted him Captain.

 In the middle, but finding it impossible to escape the Governor’s justice, are wealthy emancipated convict traders and ordinary soldiers who are summarily jailed or subject to the loss of their property without redress.